Zowie/djangocms-slider-easy/README.md

 djangocms-slider
 ================

-#WARNING: NOT SUITABLE FOR OPEN SOURCE USAGE
+#WARNING: NOT SUITABLE FOR REUSE
+Haven't had time to add a couple things that make it reusable.. :)

 A simple django cms slideshow plugin.
 For of https://github.com/urga/djangocms-slider, but using easy-thumbnails by default.